-This Chocolate Cherry Pie is indeed one of the most decade, and rich dark chocolate with a butter pie
+This Chocolate Cherry Pie features fabulous cherries, rich dark chocolate, and a butter pie

 I use pre-made pie crusts from Trader Joe's, but check the link if you want to make an outstanding pie crust that includes graham cracker crumbs as well as a good flour.

 2 pre-made deep dish pie crusts

 2 1/2 pounds fresh cherries (about 2 pounds pitted)